samply/cce-fhir-gen/README.md

 Hence, the original scope has expanded and newer command-line arguments have been added.

-> **NOTE**: If you, as a developer are only interested in synthetic data (and you don't work on the CCE Explorer UI, or the CCE FHIR profiles), then you can safely ignore the `catalogue` and the `fhir-resources` cmd-line options and use only the `synthetic-data` option.
+> **NOTE**: If you, as a developer are only interested in synthetic data (and you don't work on the CCE Explorer UI, or the CCE FHIR profiles), then you can safely ignore the `catalogue` and the `fhir-profiles` cmd-line options and use only the `synthetic-data` option.

 This repository contains [Rust](https://www.rust-lang.org/) code to -
 - generate synthetic XML data for [CCE FHIR profiles](https://simplifier.net/cce)